Pioreactor/pioreactor/Technical doc and decision log.md

 3. Since a unit can have multiple photodiodes at the same angle, it is simplest to have topics of the form `.../<angle>/<label>` where label enumerates through `A,B,C...`.

-5. We attempt to follow the Homie device lifecycle convention for background jobs.
+5. We attempt to follow the Homie device life cycle convention for background jobs.
 A job starts in `init` -> `ready` and then can be paused with `sleeping`.
 Jobs should safe exit by calling `disconnect`.
 The last-will message will set state to "lost".

 5. Pausing a background job should be done using `morbidostat/<unit>/<experiment>/<job_name>/$state/set` with a message `"sleeping"`.
 This follows the Homie convention.